VaghaniUtsav/AI-2026/MyBI_LikeForLike_Measures.md

     )

 -- (4) End of the CURRENT period.
+--     The selected date only picks the BUCKET (which week/month/quarter/year).
---     If the anchor's bucket is the one that holds the latest data, the period is --     LIVE -> end at the anchor (capped at the latest data day).
-Otherwise the --     bucket is FINISHED -> end at its natural last day (_Bucket End).
+--     If that bucket is the one holding the latest data, the period is LIVE and --     runs to TODAY (the latest data date) -> e.g. select any day in Q2 and you --     get April + May + June-to-date, not "up to the day you clicked".
+--     If the bucket is FINISHED, the period ends at its natural last day.
+--     (YDAY is exempt: IsLiveBucket is always FALSE, so it ends on the chosen day.)
 _Period End =
 VAR A    = [_Anchor Date]
 VAR L    = [_Latest Data Date]